standstaff/docs2/_ka/index.md

 #### Lexical Features

-* UD_Georgian-GLC treebank uses all main lexical FEATS tags except of [REflex] (https://universaldependencies.org/u/feat/Reflex.html)
+* UD_Georgian-GLC treebank uses all main lexical FEATS tags except of [REflex](https://universaldependencies.org/u/feat/Reflex.html)

 #### Inflectional Features
 ##### Nominal Features

-* UD_Georgian-GLC treebank uses all main inflectional FEATS tags except of [Gender] (https://universaldependencies.org/u/feat/Gender.html), [NounClass] (https://universaldependencies.org/u/feat/NounClass.html) and [Definite] (https://universaldependencies.org/u/feat/Definite.html).
+* UD_Georgian-GLC treebank uses all main inflectional FEATS tags except of [Gender](https://universaldependencies.org/u/feat/Gender.html), [NounClass](https://universaldependencies.org/u/feat/NounClass.html) and [Definite](https://universaldependencies.org/u/feat/Definite.html).
   * Nouns have inherent Animacy and inflect for Number (singular or plural) and Case (nominative, ergative, dative, genetive, instrumental, essive (adverbial) and vocative).
   * Adjectives in the majority of cases agree with nouns (in both attributive and predicative position) with respect to Case.
 Many adjectives inflect for Degree (diminutive, positive, comparative, superlative), Case and Number.
   * Numerals agree with nouns (in both attributive and predicative position) with respect to Case and inflect for Case and very rarely for Number: ორი 'two in Singular' -> ორნი 'two in Plural'.